rwanjohi/my_blogs/content/about/_index.md

 disable_comments = true
 +++

-This website is a subsidiary, and only meant for blogs/articles etc..
+This is a subsidiary website only meant for blogs/articles etc..
+My regular website can be found  [here](https://rwanjohi.github.io/index.html)
-This [link](https://rwanjohi.github.io/index.html) will direct you to my regural website